 a glorious period of unemployment

-During a glorious period of unemployment (35, a good age to spend some time with yourself, right?), I stumbled upon a proof of Donald Richie’s The Japan Journals, loved it, but wanted to do more then just read it and throw it on the shelf.
+During a glorious period of unemployment (35, a good age to spend some time with yourself, right?), I stumbled upon a proof of Donald Richie’s The Japan Journals, loved it, but wanted to do more than just read it and throw it on the shelf.
 So I dropped the Lambda Book Report a note asking if they’d be interested in me reviewing it.
 They responded warmly and published my review in their next issue.

 Han Ong interview and review.